Email us to sign up to receive e-Prairie Arts.

 Artists of ND, free online resource

 Nonprofits are responsible for numerous governmental filings throughout the year, such as the nonprofit corporation annual report to the North Dakota Secretary of State and the Form 990 to the Internal Revenue Service.
-North Dakota Association of Nonprofit Organizations (NDANO) put together a tool to help with these deadlines - "A Checklist of Recurring Deadlines for North Dakota's Charitable 501(c)(3) Nonprofits."
-This checklist, available at www.ndano.org/resources/checklist.html, is designed as a quick reference for the major filings required to stay exempt and retain your nonprofit corporation status in North Dakota.
+North Dakota Association of Nonprofit Organizations (NDANO) put together a tool to help with these deadlines - "A Checklist of Recurring Deadlines for North Dakota's Charitable 501(c)(3) Nonprofits" available at www.ndano.org/resources/checklist.html.

 Let NDCA help you with your gift-giving needs!